-You love dancing in rain
+You love dancing in the rain

 You’re comfortable with the darkness

-Rain often brings along with it a certain wave of darkness.
+Rain often brings along with it a particular wave of darkness.
 For starters, rain clouds cover the sun and block sunlight from reaching the ground.
 Alongside that, you never know when power might go out during a thunderstorm, leaving you sitting in the dark while it rains!
 True pluviophiles don’t fear the darkness.
 They invite it and find peace in it.

 In conclusion, the answer to the question, “How do you know if you’re a pluviophile?” is simple, you know you’re a pluviophile if you feel like you are one.
 There are no special requirements you need to pass.